DIRECTORY - Updated October 16, 2014

 Dan Powers, Karen Boltz, Soquel Parkins,

 percussion.
-The band is directed by Randall Walker.
+Directed by Randall Walker.

-JUST ADDED!
 WEAVERVILLE COMMUNITY CHORUS: Rehearsals are weekly on Tuesdays at Weaverville Elementary School music room (room 30).
 Directed by Randall Walker.

 MASSAGE STUDIO / DEBBIE BODGE: (628-5020 or